Update 2020 Apr

 char8_t unbroken, (before the C++20 imminent release ?) will be an interesting spectacle to watch.

 The WG21 committee might even try and claim the GNU, LLVM, and MSFT are to implement it somehow.
-Without committing to the final and official decision that is promised for the year 2023 and C++23.
+Perhaps by committing to the final and official decision that is promised for the year 2023 and C++23.

 And WG21 can claim, it is the responsibility of WG14 to define,

 char8_t first.
 Before it can be implemented anywhere, second.